Professions and Occupations

 CHAPTER 60.
 Provisions Applicable to Telehealth and Telemedicine

-(1) “Distant site” means a site at which a health-care provider legally allowed to practice in the state is located while providing health-care services by means of telemedicine.
+(1) “Distant site” means a site at which a health-care provider legally allowed to practice in Delaware is located while providing health-care services by means of telemedicine.

 (2) “Health-care provider” means any person authorized to deliver clinical health-care services by telemedicine and participate in telehealth pursuant to this chapter and regulations promulgated by the respective professional boards listed in § 6002 of this title.

 (3) “Originating site” means a site in Delaware at which a patient is located at the time health-care services are provided to the patient by means of telemedicine or telehealth.
 Notwithstanding any other provision of law, insurers and providers may agree to alternative siting arrangements deemed appropriate by the parties.